 Indemnification and Insurance

 Indemnification and Payment of Expenses in Advance.
-To the fullest extent permitted by the California Nonprofit Mutual Benefit Corporation Law, no Director or any Members will be personally liable for the debts, liabilities, or other obligations of the Corporation.
+To the fullest extent permitted by the California Nonprofit Mutual Benefit Corporation Law, no Director or Member will be personally liable for the debts, liabilities, or other obligations of the Corporation.
 The Corporation will indemnify and defend any person who is made, or threatened to be made, a party to an action, suit or proceeding by reason of the fact that the person is or was a Director, officer or agent of the Corporation.
-The Corporation may approve advancing to any such person who may be entitled to indemnification all expenses incurred by such person in defending or settling any such action upon receipt of an undertaking by or on behalf of such person to repay such amount if it will ultimately be determined that he or she is not entitled to be indemnified by the Corporation as authorized in this Article 7.
+The Corporation may approve advancing to any such person who may be entitled to indemnification all expenses incurred by such person in defending or settling any such action upon receipt of an undertaking by or on behalf of such person to repay such amount if it will ultimately be determined that he or she is not entitled to be indemnified by the Corporation as authorized in this Article 8.

 Insurance.
 The Board may authorize the purchase and maintenance of insurance on behalf of any particular agent of the Corporation (including a Director, officer, employee or other agent of the Corporation) against liabilities asserted against or incurred by the agent arising out of the agent’s role as an agent of the Corporation.